anti4rist-rus/project_school2021/README.md

+List of libraries required for use:
-Tensorflow with keras is required for use.
+Tensorflow with keras
+numpy
+idx2numpy
+cv2